DevNick21/BlackJack-RL/README.md

 # Blackjack Reinforcement Learning Agent

-A comprehensive implementation of a Q-learning agent that learns to play Blackjack optimally through reinforcement le### **Project Structure**
+A comprehensive implementation of a Q-learning agent that learns to play Blackjack optimally through reinforcement learning

+### **Project Structure**

 ```
 blackjack-rl/